jaceanderson120/SlideSmart/README.md

 4. You can now locally host the backend code by running `python backend/utility.py` from the root directory of this project

 5. When you are done, run the command `deactivate` to deactivate the virtual environment.
+Repeat steps 2-5 the next time you want to run the development server.

 ## Learn More